Killing of Gabby Petito: Last reported activities and sightings

-On August 27, a text from Petito's phone was sent to her mother which read, "Can you help Stan, I just keep getting his voicemails and missed calls."
-The message raised concerns for Petito's mother, who said that Stan was Petito's grandfather and that she never referred to him by his first name.
-The last message, sent on August 30, simply said "no service in Yosemite".
-Her mother expressed uncertainty about who sent these messages.
+According to Laundrie's parents, on August 29, Laundrie called his mother, and as their conversation was brought to the end, his tone "completely changed".
+After that, Laundrie's father contacted him back, and Laundrie told him that "Gabby's gone" and that he may need a lawyer, without giving further details.

+The last text message from Petito's phone to her mother, sent on August 30, simply said "no service in Yosemite".
+Her mother did not believe this message was sent by Petito.
+Text messages were also sent between Laundrie and Petito's phones, and a transaction of $700 was made from Petito's account to Laundrie with a message saying "goodbye" to him; these activities are believed to have been conducted by Laundrie in an attempt to create an alibi.

 On September 1, Laundrie returned alone to his parents' North Port home in the Ford Transit Connect.
 On September 6 and 7, he and his parents went camping at Fort De Soto Park in Pinellas County.

 Investigation

 Petito and Laundrie reported missing

 On September 11, after not hearing from Petito since late August, Petito's mother filed a missing person report.
 Four days later, Laundrie was named a person of interest.
 His parents hired a lawyer and, based on his advice, remained silent and refused to talk to anyone about the case.

 Police surveilled the Laundrie home and saw him leave on September 13.
 Two days later, they saw his car return; police believed the person who exited the car and entered the home was Laundrie.
 The following day, North Port police chief Todd Garrison told reporters, "All I'm going to say is we know where Brian Laundrie is at."
 On September 17, Laundrie was reported missing by his parents, who claimed not to have seen him since September 13.
 It was at this time that police realized that they had mistaken Laundrie's mother for Laundrie himself on September 15.

 After obtaining search warrants, police seized the Ford Transit Connect, an external hard drive, and the Laundrie family's Ford Mustang from the North Port residence.